amintt2/my-remix-app/README.md

 ## 📝 Quick-Start Implementation Path for Remaining Tasks

-1. Create remaining category routes using the established pattern (one per day)
+1. ~~Create remaining category routes using the established pattern (one per day)~~
+2. ~~Add trending games section sorted by play count~~
+3. ~~Add popular and trending sections to the main page~~
-2. Enhance search functionality with suggestions
+4. Enhance search functionality with suggestions
-3. Connect Header search input to search results page
+5. Connect Header search input to search results page
-4. Implement profile pages for displaying favorites and history
+6. Implement profile pages for displaying favorites and history
-5. If time permits, tackle authentication system and analytics
+7. If time permits, tackle authentication system and analytics

 ## 🧰 Implementation Notes